 - Not sure if this is your bag but: Be louder in your criticisms of university league tables that aggregate scores into a single number; as presently constructed, most tables are deeply flawed.
 Anyone who celebrates their institutional ranking is admitting to an alarming degree of intellectual vacuity.

 - Do more to examine and expose the biases present in the numbers.

 A final message for all of us:

-Let’s get away from the dodge culture.
+Let’s get away from the “dodge culture”.
 We’re all good at signing up to principles and describing the problem.
-But we are also good at wringing our hands and dodging the consequences, so we don’t have to think constructively about workable solutions.
+But we are also all good at wringing our hands and dodging the consequences, so that we don’t have to think constructively about workable solutions.
 I’ve seen that in the debates on Plan S (which has a strong research assessment component) – there are lots of complaints but not nearly enough constructive engagement.